chad-cervantes/cpnt262-objects-and-arrays/README.md

 - Slice Method: if you don't want something in your list, then you can take that certain item out
 - Splice Method: if you want to add something in your list anywhere, then you can add that item anywhere in that list
 - Filter Method: you can 'filter' out certain people's information in a survey form, like age
-- Find Method: you can find someone's one in a waitlist
+- Find Method: you can find someone's name in a waitlist
+- Include Method: you can try to find a name or a product within the list, and can either tell you true or false